SPECCHIODB/specchio.ch/src/README.md

+---
+layout: Hero
+title: Spectral Information System
+description: SPECCHIO is a spectral information system designed to hold reference spectra and spectral campaign data obtained by spectroradiometers.
+The inclusion of a rich metadata set in the data model ensures the longevity of spectral data and enables the sharing of spectral data between research groups.
+---

 # Outreach shame
 Outreach Shame is the place to expose every lousy outreach emails.
 It’s every online marketer’s worst nightmares.
 These emails are everything you shouldn’t do to promote your business & content.
 Everything’s kept anonymous for good fun above all.